Skip to main content

 Why Dual Diagnosis Needs to Be Approached Differently

-The overlapping disorders must be identified to properly create and implement effective treatment strategies.
+The overlapping disorders must be identified to create and implement effective treatment strategies properly.
 Here are some factors that need to be seen to avoid any potential aggravation of either disease:

 Genetic Factor

-An individual’s genetic predisposition may be linked to substance abuse or mental health disorder.
+An individual’s genetic predisposition may be linked to substance abuse or mental health disorders.

 Environmental Triggers